irmen/prog8/docs/source/syntaxreference.rst

 - ``\uHHHH`` - a unicode codepoint \u0000 - \uffff (16-bit hexadecimal)
 - ``\xHH`` - 8-bit hex value that will be copied verbatim *without encoding*

+- String literals can contain many symbols directly if they have a petscii equivalent, such as "♠♥♣♦π▚●○╳".
+  Characters like ^, _, \\, {, } and | (that have no direct PETSCII counterpart) are still accepted and converted to the closest PETSCII equivalents.
+(Make sure you save the source file in UTF-8 encoding if you use this.)

 Operators
 ---------